Once done installing WordPress, the next thing you will possibly do is choose a perfect theme, after which you start installing WordPress plugins.

 In this kind of situation – you will have to extract the plugin folder zip file from other files in the zip file you downloaded before you can upload it.

 There are also cases where the plugin folder in the zip file you downloaded will not be zip format, with the inclusion of other unnecessary folders, in this kind case, after locating the plugin folder you will have first to zip it yourself before you can install it.

-It is the issue most people face with third parties plugin, and that’s why they keep getting errors it the attempt of installing the plugin.
+It is the issue most people face with third parties plugins, and that’s why they keep getting errors in the attempt of installing the plugin.

 After clicking on the “Install Now” button, WordPress will install the plugin for you and show you a successful page.

-After the installation success message, the plugin will not be active until you list has activated it.
-Click on “Activate Plugin” to activate the plugin immediately or “Return to Plugin Installer” to activate later.
+After the installation success message, the plugin will not be active until your list has activated it.
+Click on “Activate Plugin” to activate the plugin immediately or “Return to Plugin Installer” to activate it later.

 For some plugins, you will have to search where the installed plugin is located before you can go ahead with the configurations.